bottenderjs/bottender-compose/README.md

 ### `condition`

-Create a function that which encapsulates `if/else`, `if/else`, ... logic.
+Create a function that encapsulates `if/else`, `if/else`, ... logic.

 ```js
 const { condition, sendText } = require('bottender-compose');